csc301-2023-fall/project-24-ontario-parks-T/readme.md

  * Once the containers are up and running, you can access the application by navigating to http://localhost:3000/admin/login in your web browser

 ## Frontend
+For Frontend in this project, you will use react, the `jsx` file in the components folder is the key to showing the clients what feature we have.

+1. Before you begin the project, you should go to the folder by the path `frontend/src/READEM.md` to download the required application ie. React APP.

+2. After you finish downloading, you can start the frontend part.

+3. The key technical feature is the `jsx` file in the components folder.
+The path is `frontend/src/components`.

+For the `jsx` file, there is a brief explanation for the future developers.

+Admin main page and login page: Several pages focus on logging in on the host side.

+Language transfer features: Several files focus on language transfer from ENGLISH to FRENCH  or otherwise.

+Location: Location create and edit ie, add, delete, edit.

+Audio: Each Audio will have a location, or more different seasons of audio will connect to the same location.
+For audio, you can update and delete the audio for the location or different seasons of the location.

+More Important:

+You much connect your `jsx` file in the App.js file, there is a lot of sample to guide you on how to connect.

 ## Backend
 In this project, we use Django rest Framework api, you may sh to the backend folder and run `pip install -r requirements.txt` to install all dependencies.